puckipedia/CardsAgainstIRC/doc/manual.md

 # 3. The config file

 The config file for CaIv3, `config.json`, consists of three parts. `irc` contains the connection information for the bot. `channels` lists the channels the bot should join once started, but if the bot is connected through a bouncer, it will automatically pick those channels up.
-The `cardsets` map lists the default 'packs' of decks you can use with `!adddefault` (and list with `!defaults`).
+The `cardsets` map lists the default 'packs' of decks you can use with `!deckset.add` (and list with `!deckset.list`).
 These consist of a name (case sensitive!) and an array of decks to add.
-This is in the format of `!addcards`, just in an array instead of delimited with spaces.
+This is in the format of `!deck.add`, just in an array instead of delimited with spaces.